 Beating myself up for spending too much, eating too much, drinking too much, not exercising enough, not being productive enough and not marketing enough to sell more books.

 Grant was unable to take time off so, with continuing border uncertainty, we decided to spend Christmas here on the Sunshine Coast.
-As it turned out, that decision was the right one – although this year more than any other I truly missed family, probably because I couldn’t choose to spend it with them.
+As it turned out, that decision was the right one – although again I missed family.

-We took it easy with breakfast (potato scones, smoked salmon and champagne) at the beach, followed by a late and extremely relaxing lunch and afternoon in the country with friends.
-It was so different to last year in The Cotswolds but really really lovely.
+We took it easy with breakfast (potato scones, smoked salmon and champagne) – although not at the beach this year as it was raining – followed by a late and extremely relaxing lunch and afternoon in the country with friends.
+It was lovely.

 What was the best book you read?

-My 2020 bookish round-up will be out tomorrow.
+My 2020 bookish round-up will be out soon.
 While it’s tough to narrow it down to a single book, I have listed my faves in there.